UniversalAptronym/Locus-Server/README.md

 - **Raspberry Pi password** (this is the password you use to log into your Pi through the terminal)
 - **Cloudflare email** (this is the email you use for a free account with a service which lets you receive and manage your web URL)
 - **Cloudflare password** (this is the password you use to receive and manage your web URL)
 - **Nginx email** (this is the email you use for a free account with a service which lets you send your computer passwords without other people intercepting them)
+- **Nginx password** (this is the password you use for a free account with a service which lets you send your computer passwords without other people intercepting them)
 - **Databag admin password** (this is your administrator password for the secure communication app)

 ### __Recorded information__